top of page

 What the hell was that?

-On the ground, he covered his head for protection, turning back for a moment to look.
+On the ground, he curled into a ball and covered his head, waiting for another explosion.
+But when nothing happened, he turned back to look.
 The two barbarians wrestled their way through the jungle mess, grunting and gargling as they went.

 Xander got back to his feet and took off faster than before, fear kissing at his heels.
 He ran through the jungle with no idea where he was headed.

 Another buzzing hum came from behind him, but this time, it was different.
-There was no fiery whizz of energy and no explosion of blinding light, but instead, an electric shockwave wrapped around him like a blanket, then absorbed into his body.
-His muscles froze, his thoughts ceased, and his body fell to the ground, paralyzed with rattling electricity.
+There was no fiery whizz of energy and no explosion of blinding light, but instead, a yellow shockwave wrapped around him like a blanket and absorbed into his body.
+His muscles froze, his thoughts stopped, and his body fell to the ground, paralyzed with rattling electricity.

 He tried to move, but he couldn’t.
 He tried to remove the electric shock somehow, but he couldn’t.
 There was nothing he could do.
 A helpless terror consumed him.